 Unfortunately, no home library can contain all that is wonderful in the world of literature, and so I have always been so thankful for public (and now, online and hand-held) libraries wherever we’ve lived.
 The Orem Public Library, to which we have access, is a model for children’s libraries the world over!
 We LOVE it!
 Someday, when my children are grown, I would like to help build libraries in other homes and cities.
 (So many dreams to grow!
 Such a short life!)

-P.S.
-For indexes of the books I have reviewed, check on theses pages: books we’ve read aloud as a family, books for women, elementary age read-alouds, picture books, poetry, quite young readers’ books, seasonal books, young readers’ books, and teen/classics books.
+For indexes of the books I have reviewed, check on theses pages: books we’ve read aloud as a family, books for and about girls and women, elementary age read-alouds, picture books, poetry, quite young readers’ books, seasonal books, young readers’ books, and teen/classics books.
 I also have a page that lists my reviews of magazine and news articles.

 P.S.
 Do you know the poem “The Reading Mother?”
 If not, go here.